 Numerous studies explore the link between alcohol and dementia.
-According to French research, alcohol is associated with 38.9 percent of early-onset dementia cases, and 17.6 percent of dementia patients had alcohol use disorders.1
+According to French research, alcohol is associated with 38.9 percent of early-onset dementia cases, and 17.6 percent of dementia patients had alcohol use disorders (AUDs).1

 Alcohol-related brain damage seems to be the common cause of alcoholic dementia.
-One study shows that up to 78% of alcoholics exhibit signs of alcohol-related brain injuries.2
+One study shows that up to 78% of people with alcoholism exhibit signs of alcohol-related brain injuries.2

 So how does alcohol cause brain damage and dementia?
 Here are some possible explanations:

 Ethanol is the main chemical component of alcoholic drinks.
-Whether you’re drinking wine, beer, or alcohol, the body metabolizes the ethanol into acetaldehyde.
+Whether you’re drinking wine, beer, or liquor, the body metabolizes the ethanol into acetaldehyde.
 Acetaldehyde has a neurotoxic effect on the brain.

-Alcohol damages the frontal lobes - the same parts of the brain that get damaged with dementia.
-Evidence suggests a loss of white matter and neurons (brain cells) in these areas, as well as a reduction in brain size (brain atrophy).
+Alcohol damages the frontal lobes, the parts of the brain that get damaged with dementia.
+Evidence suggests a loss of white matter and neurons (brain cells) in these areas and a reduction in brain size (brain atrophy).

 Long-term alcohol use and alcohol addiction are associated with various health risks.
-Some of which can lead to brain damage and other forms of dementia.
+Some can lead to brain damage and other forms of dementia.
 These include:

 Hypertension or high blood pressure is a vascular condition that develops with heavy drinking.
-It causes blood vessels to constrict and become narrow, which then reduces blood flow to the brain.
-This depletes the brain of its much-needed oxygen and slowly damages it over time.
-Eventually, this can lead to vascular dementia.
+It causes blood vessels to constrict and narrow, reducing blood flow to the brain.
+This can deplete the brain's much-needed oxygen and slowly damage it over time.
+Eventually, it can lead to vascular dementia.

 Some researchers argue that while it causes symptoms similar to Alzheimer’s, it doesn’t meet the criteria for dementia.3 However, there is evidence that liver disease causes brain lesions and cognitive decline, even without hepatic encephalopathy.4,5

 Drinking alcohol has immediate effects on the body.
-They can put you at risk for falls, motor vehicle accidents, and other incidents that may result in traumatic head injuries — such as getting into fights.
+These effects can put you at risk for falls, motor vehicle accidents, and other incidents that may result in traumatic head injuries, such as getting into fights.

-Traumatic brain injury (TBI) disrupts the brain’s nerve fibers and neural networks, thus increasing your risk for neurodegenerative disorders like Alzheimer’s disease.6 Research further shows that it only takes one head injury for dementia to develop in later years.
+Traumatic brain injury (TBI) disrupts the brain’s nerve fibers and neural networks.
+This increases your risk for neurodegenerative disorders like Alzheimer’s disease.6 Research shows it only takes one head injury for dementia to develop in later years.
 The more head injuries a person sustains, the greater their risk.7

-Moreover, a head injury can increase your risk for epilepsy, which has also been associated with alcohol-related dementia.
+Moreover, a head injury can increase your risk for epilepsy, which is also associated with alcohol-related dementia.

-Drinking too much alcohol causes inflammation of the stomach’s inner lining, preventing the absorption of nutrients such as thiamine.
-People with alcohol use disorders also tend to have poor diets, so they’re more likely to have vitamin deficiencies.
+Drinking too much alcohol causes inflammation of the stomach’s inner lining.
+This prevents the absorption of nutrients such as thiamine.
+People with AUDs also tend to have poor diets, making them more likely to have vitamin deficiencies.

 Thiamine (Vitamin B1) provides energy to the brain, facilitates the transmission of nerve impulses, and maintains the structural integrity of membranes that protect nerves.
 Given its role in brain function, a deficiency would likewise result in neurological problems.2

-These conditions produce symptoms that are similar to dementia, which is why they’re sometimes referred to as alcohol-related dementia.
+These conditions produce symptoms similar to dementia, so they’re sometimes referred to as alcohol-related dementia.

 Drinking to the point of intoxication disrupts brain function.
-It interferes with neurotransmitters which are responsible for controlling the excitability of brain cells.
-This excitability of neurons is what triggers seizures in patients with alcohol dementia.
-People with epilepsy and chronic alcoholics in withdrawal are especially vulnerable.8
+It interferes with neurotransmitters responsible for controlling brain cells' excitability.
+This neuron excitability triggers seizures in people with alcohol dementia.
+People with epilepsy and people with alcoholism who are in withdrawal are especially vulnerable.8

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes alcohol dementia as a condition that results in multiple cognitive deficits.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) describes alcohol dementia as a condition that results in multiple cognitive deficits.
 Among its symptoms are:

 A person with alcohol-induced dementia will exhibit these symptoms even when they aren’t intoxicated or undergoing withdrawal.
 They will also suffer a significant decline in function.

 That being said, alcohol dementia can produce a range of symptoms.
-It depends on which areas of the brain are affected and how severe the condition is.
+It depends on which brain areas are affected and how severe the condition is.
 Below are common types of alcoholic dementia and some early signs you can watch out for.

 People with Alzheimer's will struggle to make sense of their environment.
 Memory lapses are also common in the early stages of this condition.
-For instance, they might forget about a recent conversation or ask the same question repeatedly.
+For instance, they might repeatedly forget about a recent conversation or ask the same question.

 Other early signs of Alzheimer’s include:

 Alzheimer’s dementia is progressive.
 Someone who has mild Alzheimer’s may appear healthy at first.
-But as their condition worsens, so do a person’s symptoms.
+But as their condition worsens, so their symptoms.

 Symptoms of vascular dementia sometimes overlap with Alzheimer's disease and other forms of dementia.
-However, each person can have different symptoms depending on which part of the brain has reduced blood flow.
+However, depending on which part of the brain has reduced blood flow, each person can have different symptoms.

 People with vascular dementia also tend to struggle more with problem-solving skills and thinking speed rather than memory loss.